RickofManc/60-seconds-to-save-earth/README.md

 ### People

 * Mentor Brian Macharia for guiding and advising throughout the projects lifecycle.
-* Code Institute Slack community for peer reviewing the website.
+* Code Institute Slack community for peer reviewing the code.

 ### Software & Web Applications